-Phenylketonuria (fen-ul-ke-toe-NU-re-uh) is a birth defect that causes an amino acid called phenylalanine to build up in your body.
-Phenylketonuria is caused by a mutation in a gene that helps create the enzyme needed to break down phenylalanine.
+Phenylketonuria (fen-ul-ke-toe-NU-re-uh), also called PKU, is a rare inherited disorder that causes an amino acid called phenylalanine to build up in your body.
+PKU is caused by a defect in the gene that helps create the enzyme needed to break down phenylalanine.

 Without the enzyme necessary to process phenylalanine, a dangerous buildup can develop when a person with PKU eats foods that are high in protein.
 This can eventually lead to serious health problems.

 For the rest of their lives, people with PKU — babies, children and adults — need to follow a diet that limits phenylalanine, which is found mostly in foods that contain protein.